mlsec-group/adversarial-observations/README.md

 ## Manual execution

-If you want to do every stepp manually, you can do so as well.
-You could either just follow the easily readable shell scripts or this readme for a bit of further description.
+If you want to run through every step manually, you can.
+Just use the shell scripts as a guide, or this readme for a bit of further description.

 You can build the container using
 ```bash